DDI-TU-Dresden/thonny-wiki/Linux.rst

     > cd ~/Downloads
     > bash thonny-2.0.0b4.sh

+This script will download and unpack suitable installer for your platform and executes it.

 Alternative way for installing
 ------------------------------
 If you want more control, then you can do the install steps separately.